Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 “How is this your story?”
 I said.
 “For I am the one braving the slings and arrows of my own intractable Shadow and soothing the fear she inspires in those she interacts with.
 She is always there before me, sowing fear, hate and conditional love.
 In her wake, little that I say or do matters to those she has harmed.
 I am hated before I am known and it makes me want to give up.”

 “Heidi, you are not the only one in creation who fights against their shadow,” said the goddess.
 “Whose shadow do you think you walked through to get here?
 Abaddon is my shadow.
-She is divinely inspired power, ritual and control used by the Creative Potential to enslave and bind those around her with chains of conditional love.
+She is divinely-inspired power, ritual and control used by the Creative Potential to enslave and bind those around her with chains of conditional love.
 I stand in opposition to that dark magic of the Mother.
-I am ritualized and divinely inspired Creative Potential which has been non-violently weaponized and bound with chains of unconditional love to empower, uplift, and save.”
+I am ritualized and divinely-inspired Creative Potential which has been non-violently weaponized and bound with chains of unconditional love to empower, uplift, and save.”

 “Use my gifts to save yourself from your own mighty Shadow,” the High Priestess replied.
 “With the power of your own mind and heart, if you so choose it.
 You could still lose yourself to righteous anger and hate, and become a Servant of Fear rather than embodying the universal truth of unconditional love.
 The Creator of All gives you the free will to do either.”